rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 [bracket-lib] (previously `rltk_rs`) by [@blackfuture] is a Rust implementation of [C++ Roguelike Toolkit][rltk-cpp].

 Bracket-lib is going through a stability pass, focusing on freezing the API.
-It will be featured in the author's upcoming book, *Hands-on Rust: Effective Learning through 2D Game Development and Play* - which should be going into early access/beta in time for the next newsletter.
+It will be featured in the author's upcoming book:
+*Hands-on Rust: Effective Learning through 2D Game Development and Play*.
+The book should be going into early access/beta in time for the next newsletter.

 [bracket-lib]: https://github.com/thebracket/bracket-lib